digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### Tell us about Mhor Collective!

 Mhor Collective is a relatively new community interest company, specialising in digital inclusion, digital skills training and support.
-The team used to be part of national charity Citizens Online, but the funding landscape changed and so the Collective was born - just like an actual phoenix.
+The team used to be part of national charity <a target='_blank' href="http://www.citizensonline.org.uk/">Citizens Online</a>, but the funding landscape changed and so the Collective was born - just like an actual phoenix.
 While new in terms of our legal status, we’re older and wiser in experience as we’ve all worked in the field for several years, and we believe we know our stuff.
 We’re a scattered team based up in the Highlands - working from a range of gorgeous locations.

 We work at various different levels – sometimes we provide frontline staff with digital inclusion training for their own specific client groups and digital challenges, sometimes we provide digital skills training and support for staff themselves to gain digital confidence which can then allow them to further support others as digital champions; and finally, we often provide community based learning opportunities for individuals needing a wee bit of extra support with their digital skills.